How to get a job in 2019

 Writing your resume for applicant tracking systems

 Thanks to technology, applying online is easy and fast.
 The result for employers is a mountain of job applications for every open role.
-Some large companies receive up to 75,000 applications in a week, according to Bloomberg.
+On average, large corporate companies receive up to 250 resumes for each job they post, according to Zety.

 Recruiters and hiring managers utilize artificial intelligence (AI), automation and machine learning to sort through the deluge of applications they receive.
 Software known as an ATS, short for applicant tracking system, scans and filters submitted resumes based on specified criteria before being viewed by an actual human.
-These systems automatically filter out most of the candidates who aren't a close match for the role.
+These systems automatically filter out candidates who aren't a close match for a role.

 If you haven’t been contacted after submitting a resume, an ATS may have something to do with it.
 Use our resume tips below to help your resume beat the bots!